AhmedYahyaE/laravel-image-manipulation-api/README.md

 **PUT /api/v1/album/{album_id}**

 - {album_id} must be provided in the URL.
-- "name" key, which is your updated album name, must be provided in your request's JSON body.
+- "name" key, which is your updated album name, must be provided in your JSON HTTP Request body.

 **5- Delete an album (that belongs to the authenticated/logged-in user) (DELETE):**